MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure.Service/v1.6.1/Set-AzureVMDiagnosticsExtension.md

 ```

 ## DESCRIPTION
-The **Set-AzureVMDiagnosticsExtension** cmdlet configures the Microsoft azure_2 Diagnostics extension on a virtual machine.
+The **Set-AzureVMDiagnosticsExtension** cmdlet configures the Microsoft Azure Diagnostics extension on a virtual machine.

 ## EXAMPLES